 Not only does it hamper the effectiveness of early warning systems (EWS) but also increases the vulnerability of women and girls to genderbased violence (GBV) in disasters.
-The joint initiative between the CPP and UNFPA aims to enhance the accessibility and responsiveness of Change Initiative titel Increase access to information on early warning and lifesaving services for women and girls to reduce the disaster risk in Bangladesh early warning systems, ensuring that vital information reaches women and girls directly and addresses their specific needs in the disaster context.
+The joint initiative between the CPP and UNFPA aims to enhance the accessibility and responsiveness of Change Initiative early warning systems, ensuring that vital information reaches women and girls directly and addresses their specific needs in the disaster context.